Shaolin Kung Fu School - Our Discipline

 (5) Obey the laws and disciplines and fight for justice;

-(6) Advocate science, to be practical and innovative;
+(6) Advocate science, in order to be practical and innovative;

 (7) Be conscientious and meticulous in work, study diligently and train hard;